-For many dental offices in Canada, recruiting talented dental workers is a headache-inducing nightmare.
+For many dental offices, recruiting talented dental workers is a headache-inducing nightmare.
 Nearly 30 percent of all dental offices are actively seeking full-time hygienists and dental assistants.
 Yet, nearly 70 percent believe that finding these workers is “extremely challenging.”
 When you add in a dash of post-Covid recovery, recruitment has become akin to warfare.

 To mitigate those labor shortage pain points, many dental offices turn to dental staffing agencies.
 On the surface, these staffing agencies seem perfect.
 The dental office gets exceptional talent when they need it, and workers get to work in flexible environments.
 Everyone wins, right?

-Here’s the problem: all of the dental staffing companies you’ll find in Canada are “basement agencies”.
+Here’s the problem: all of the dental staffing companies you’ll find in Canada and most in the US are “basement agencies”.
 They’re generally run by one person (a former receptionist, hygienist, dental assistant, etc.) who works out of their basement.
 They never directly employ the people they send you.
 And they have zero (zilch, nada, none) customer support.

 While these basement companies may give the illusion of value, they’re actually costing you a significant amount of money.
 How much?
 Let’s take a look.